bemunin/oc-cobot/README.md

 ## Roadmap
 - ✅ Create the entire scene, implement the object spawner module, and simulate conveyor functionality.
 - ⚠️ (**in-progress**) Example of a robot pick and place with MoveIt2
-  > **Notes**: From our experiment in the current version, our project has failed to perform the pick and place task using the MoveIt Task Constructor running natively on the host.
+  > **Notes**: From our experiment in the current version, our project has failed to perform the pick and place task using MoveIt Task Constructor running on the bare metal host.
 A potential solution could be to run it within the Isaac ROS Docker environment.
 We are going to experiment it further and also investigating the compatibility of the MoveIt Task Constructor API with Isaac Sim v4.1.0.
 - Example of a robot pick and place using the NVIDIA Isaac Sim Core API.

 - Apply object detection algorithm.